eclipse-tracecompass/org.eclipse.tracecompass/README.md

 Compiling manually
 ------------------

-The Maven project build requires version 3.3 or later.
+The Maven project build requires version 3.9 or later.
 It can be downloaded from
 <http://maven.apache.org> or from the package management system of your distro.

+It also requires Java version 11 or later.

 To build the project manually using Maven, simply run the following command from the top-level directory: